Understanding Restricted Stock Unit Taxes

 After receiving restricted stock units, your choice to hold or sell your units is an investment decision and will depend on the company and its growth prospects.

 In some cases, it may be best to sell your shares when you receive them, and add the proceeds to a well-diversified investment portfolio.
-In others – where your company is performing and looks to have a bright future – it may be best to hold them.
+In others – where your company is performing well and looks to have a bright future – it may be best to hold them.

 Are Restricted Stock Units Taxed Twice?